 Are you interested in writing, telling or creating video stories?
 Do you care about your community and want to get involved?
 Do you need an activity that will impress college admissions offices?
 Do you want to get paid to do something fun and meets a real community need?

-The Student Journalism Program targets high achieving high school leaders from diverse backgrounds and ethnicities interested in pursuing a career in journalism.
+The Student Journalism Program targets high school students interested in pursuing a career in journalism.
 The program serves to improve student’s written and verbal communication skills, digital literacy, investigative reporting, objective competency and more.

 In alignment with WIPPS mission, the program enhances civic engagement among high school students, creates the next generation for news reporting in communities, provides marketable skills and college preparation.
 In addition, it mentors and equips young and upcoming journalist with tools to master writing or reporting about the news who would otherwise not have access to resources to guide them.